Algeria - No dust, no rust

 Money exchange hassles!

-I did have plenty of time to explore the most popular places in Algiers.
-But there are much more than I didn't know that they even exist.
-Huge spectacular architectural artifacts can be found, but I simply didn't know, even I did research and put all them on my offline map.The drive with the taxi showed me that the internet is not comprehensive when it comes to information about things to see Algiers.
+I did have plenty of time to explore the most popular places in Algiers, but there are many more that I didn't know even existed.
+Huge spectacular architectural artifacts can be found, but I simply didn't know, even though I did research and put all of them on my offline map.The drive with the taxi showed me that the internet is not comprehensive when it comes to information about things to see Algiers.
 When looking up things to see in Algiers, then there do show up some things, but far from all that is available in reality.

 Only news about war, conflict, refugees and stuff like that show up on the internet.
 All other things have to be grabbed out from google search results on page number 20 and onwards.